Fuel Card Tax: Are Fuel Cards a Benefit in Kind?

 Are fuel cards a Benefit in Kind?

-Use of a fuel card for business purposes is not classed as a taxable benefit.
-That said, if a person uses the card to cover the cost of the fuel for personal travel, the company is liable to tax charges.
-In this case, the business must pay users’ National Insurance contributions on the value of the fuel being used for personal use.
+Use of a fuel card for business purposes is not classed as a taxable benefit and you won’t have to pay tax on a fuel card unless it is used to cover the cost of the fuel for personal travel.
+Under these circumstance the company is liable to tax charges and the business must pay users’ National Insurance contributions on the value of the fuel being used for personal use.

 As we’ve mentioned, there are some potential tax implications that users of fuel cards need to be aware of.
 However, with proper planning, any unnecessary costs can be avoided.